sz2404/PUI2018_sz2404/HW7_sz2404/README.md

 I did have some general technical discussions with Alia Kasem as normal and shared some Stackflow links.

+Chang (Angel) Liu showed me how to move the legend after I tried millions of different ways.

 # Reference:
 1. Citibike notebook instructions delivered by Chris Prince in class.
 I referred to some of his commands.
 2. Some technical issues I referred to links from Stackflow.
 I have referenced those links throughout my notebook.